LivePersonInc/faas-client-jdk/README.md

 * [LivePerson Functions Overview](https://developers.liveperson.com/liveperson-functions-overview.html)

+## 🚨 Important Project Update: Functions V2 compatibility released! 🚨

+We are excited to announce a **major update** to our client: **Functions V2** is now available! 🎉

+### What's New?

+- **Naming Conventions:** For Functions V1, "Lambda" is used instead of "Function."
+For V2, "Function" is used, and any reference to "Lambda" refers to the Functions Platform V1.
+- **Client Compatibility:** The client is fully compatible with both Functions V1 and V2.
+It has been designed to minimize the need for changes.
+The client will automatically call the appropriate platform (V1 or V2) based on your account's CSDS domain for the "Invoke" and "isImplemented" methods.
+- **Getting Functions/Lambdas:** To retrieve functions/lambdas, you need to call the appropriate method based on your account version (V1 or V2).
+A method, *isV2Domain*, is provided to help with this.
+- **Error Response Changes:** The error response body returned by the V2 platform has changed.
+For more details, refer to the [Exception Handling](#exception-handling) section.
+- **Updated/Added Methods:**
+  - *getFunctions* – Now required for retrieving V2 functions as a *FunctionResponse* object.
+  - *isV2Domain* – Determines whether the accounts associated with the client instance have a V2 domain from the CSDS.
+  - *ExternalSystem* has been renamed to *LpEventSource*.
+  - *FaaSError* contains now the V2 error while the *FaaSErrorV1* used for V1.

+### How to Use the New Features

+The client should continue to function as it did before, automatically calling either the V1 or V2 platform based on the account configuration for the "Invoke" and "isImplemented" methods.
+If you're handling function errors from the error response body within the client response payload, be aware that the V2 error format has changed.
+You'll need to adjust your handling logic accordingly.
+For more details, refer to the [Exception Handling](#exception-handling) section.

+**IMPORTANT**: If you're using *getFunctions*/*getLambdas*, be aware that the function data type has changed in V2.
+For V2, a list of *FunctionResponse* objects will be returned, while for V1, a list of *LambdaResponse* objects will be returned.
+Use the *isV2Domain* method to implement logic that calls the appropriate method based on the account version.

+### Action Required

+- Update the client to Version 2.x.x.
+- Adjust your error handling for V2 accounts.
+For more details, refer to the [Exception Handling](#exception-handling) section.
+- Modify your code to handle the response from *getFunctions*/*getLambdas* correctly, in case you're using these methods.

 ## Adding the client as maven dependency

 Go to your project's pom.xml file and add as dependency.